 Einstein is part of Montefiore Medicine Academic Health System, an integrated academic delivery system comprising seven campuses, including 8 hospitals, a multi-county ambulatory network, a new state-of-the art “hospital without beds”, a skilled nursing facility, school of nursing, home health agency, and the state’s first freestanding emergency department.
 As the University Hospital for the Albert Einstein College of Medicine, Montefiore is a premier academic health system, employing Einstein’s clinical faculty and training Einstein’s medical students, over 1,300 residents, 420 allied health students, and 1,600 nursing students annually.

 The Albert Einstein College of Medicine is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran or disabled status, or genetic information.
-Einstein seeks candidates whose skills, and personal and professional experience, have prepared them to contribute to our commitment to diversity and excellence, and the
+Einstein seeks candidates whose skills, and personal and professional experience, have prepared them to contribute to our commitment to diversity and excellence, and the communities we serve.

 The candidate will work with researchers in the Preventive Intervention Research Center for Child Health (PIRC) at Albert Einstein College of Medicine.
 The PIRC was started in 1983 with funding from the National Institute of Mental Health.
 The Center focused first on developing and testing interventions to prevent mental health problems in children and youth with chronic health conditions.
 Since then, our Center has worked on child health policy, adolescent mental health, and preventing HIV/STI risk behavior.
 Today, our mission is to conduct nationally recognized community based intervention and pre-intervention research to enhance the health and mental health of children and adults, particularly in the Bronx.
 The candidate will assist the Director on several prevention focused programs that focus on HIV prevention (PrEP) for high risk individuals.